luctst/docusaurus-starter-pack/README.md

 ## Getting started
 Check the documentation [here](https://luctst.github.io/docusaurus-starter-pack/) and start to build you own website documentation.
-> **Note:** This website himsel is powered by docusaurus and hosted by github pages.
+> **Note:** This website himself is powered by docusaurus and hosted by github pages.

 ## Contributing